Man guilty of killing stranger by pushing her off Helensburgh Pier

 The jurors heard there had then been a "commotion" when Ms O'Donnell was pushed over the railings at the pier and someone shouted to Ms McTaggart: "That's your pal."

+Ms McTaggart called 999 to get help and police officers were sent to the scene.

-A police officer who arrived at the scene shortly after told the court that Mr Foster had been "quite agitated and talking a lot".
+PC Gary Davidson told the court that Foster had been "quite agitated and talking a lot" when he arrived at the pier.

-PC Gary Davidson said Mr Foster had told him: "I just pushed her, it was just a bit of fun."
+The officer said Foster had told him: "I just pushed her, it was just a bit of fun."

+The trial also heard from several teenagers who tried to help Ms O'Donnell after she was pushed into the water.

+One of them said he had noticed the woman's shoe floating in the water and "a bit of blood".